NyW8/nyw8.github.io/_posts/2019-12-31-list-of-classes-and-descriptions.markdown

 Details how computer-generated images and videos are created while focusing on ray-tracing, path-tracing, illumination, object manipulation, cameras, and lenses.
 Builds the ability to create a fully working 3D rendering engine.

+### CSCD27: Computer and Network Security
+[Link to course][cscd27]

+Explains how computers and networks function and different processes to make them more secure.
+This course covers hashing, key management, authentication, network attacks and prevention, as well as social engineering attacks and data integrity.

+### CSCD54: Technology Innovation and Entreprenurship
+[Link to course][cscd54]

+This course is paired with CSCD90 to create an entreprenurial idea and bring it to life.
+D54 specifically puts a spotlight on business models, startup techniques, and financing.

 ### CSCD84: Artificial Intelligence
 [Link to course][cscd84]

 Theories and algorithms of artificial intelligence through assignments in game playing, decision making with uncertainty, and image recognition.
 Considers Markov decision processes, neural nets, heuristics, and reinforcement learning.

+### CSCD90: The Startup Sandbox
+[Link to course][cscd90]

+This course is paired with CSCD54 to create an entreprenurial idea and bring it to life.
+D90 specifically focuses on creating and selling the product using written reports, pitches, and a showcase of the final product.

 # Math classes: